pandyama/Foreign-Exchange/README.md

 - App.js is split into 2 major Sections
   - One is on User Prompt asking user to submit fields
   - Other section is about retrieving Exchange Rate and doing the conversion for the request

+HOW TO RUN
+- Download rateApp.exe and run